exasol/pyexasol/doc/user_guide/exploring_features/examples.rst

 1. Install PyExasol with :ref:`optional_dependencies`.
 2. Download the `PyExasol source code <https://github.com/exasol/pyexasol/>`__.
-3. Make sure you have installed Exasol and have created a dedicated schema for testing.
+3. Make sure you have installed or access to an Exasol database and have created a dedicated schema for testing.
 For **testing** purposes, you may use

   - the free `Exasol Community Edition <https://www.exasol.com/free-signup-community-edition/>`__
   - `exasol/docker-db <https://hub.docker.com/r/exasol/docker-db/tags>`__, which can be easily accessed by using `poetry run -- nox -s db:start`